 Bring Your Kids to Campus for a Summer of Fun.

-Our recreational day camp will feature age-specific recreational, sport, and lifetime activities for 9 one-week sessions.
+Our day camp features campus field trips, recreational activities, and more for 10 one-week sessions.
 We strive to provide a supportive and enjoyable environment where learning and fun go hand in hand.
 Each participant will receive one complimentary summer camp t-shirt.
 (Score!)

 Ages 4-7 activities

 - Movement (Red Light/Green Light, Line-Tag, Islands)

 - Throwing (Throwing for Points, Take out the Garbage, Alaskan Baseball)